American Express® Gold Card Review

 Bottom Line

-I always use my $120 dining credit, Uber credit, and Dunkin’ credit, which means this card is always worth having.
-Being able to earn four points per dollar for food spending makes this a go-to card I use all the time.
+I always use my $120 dining credit, Uber credit, and Dunkin’ credit, so this card is always worth keeping.
+Earning 4 points per dollar on food purchases makes this a go-to card I use all the time.
 And now that I have started using the Resy credit, I’m benefitting even more from this card.
 (Another tip: when you go out with friends, always pay the bill at a restaurant with this card and let them Venmo you!
 More points!)

 Is the American Express® Gold Card a keeper card in my wallet?
 Absolutely!